 The Real Recovery mission began when its founders were striving toward their own sobriety.
 They realized that the traditional recovery residence wasn’t doing enough to help the young men and women who really needed it.
 They dreamed of a place where everyone truly cared for everyone and where young men and women could experience a fun, meaningful life of recovery.

 That dream became Real Recovery.
 Unlike any other sober living program in the country, Real Recovery offers each resident an experience that is truly tailored to meet their specific needs.
-Here, women and young men ages 18-28 find a place they can home—a place where they can embark on a new path of recovery from addiction.
+Here, women and men ages 18-28 find a place they can call home — a place where they can embark on a new path of recovery from addiction.

 Real Recovery Mission and Approach

 At Real Recovery, we believe that every young man and woman willingly seeking recovery should get the opportunity to achieve their full potential mentally, physically and spiritually.
 No young man or woman should ever be ashamed of their affliction or of taking the steps necessary to obtain recovery.

 The Real Recovery mission is founded on the belief that sober living requires hard work, but through that comes the opportunity to enjoy an admirable and fun-filled life.